Leave a Message

 Takeaway:

-Q: Why doesn’t price per square foot work in RMV?
+Q: Why does price per square foot not work for RMV homes?

 Example: